van-essa/heritage-housing-issues/README.md

 ### Prospect Churnometer
 * State business requirement 2
 * Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Sale Price, and Cluster.
-* "Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will increase Sale Price or not, if so, when.
+* Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will increase Sale Price or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the Sale Price predictions, the page will inform the associated probability for Sale Price level.

 ### Page 4
 ### Project Hypothesis and Validation
 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that:

-**1.** We suspect houses with vast `square footing` may have had a higher `sales price`: **Correct**. \n
+**1.** We suspect houses with vast `square footing` may have had a higher `sales price`: **Correct**.
-- The correlation study on the **House Sale Price Study** supports that; there is a strong correlation between the two. \n
+- The correlation study on the **House Sale Price Study** supports that; there is a strong correlation between the two.

-**2.** We suspect that between houses with similar `square footing`, those with a more recent `Year Built` date may have had a higher `sales price`: **Correct**.\n
+**2.** We suspect that between houses with similar `square footing`, those with a more recent `Year Built` date may have had a higher `sales price`: **Correct**.
 - The correlation study on the **House Sale Price Study** supports that; there is a moderate correlation between the two.
-Also noteworthy: houses with a more recent `Year Built` date are usually higher in `Overall Quality` which has stronger correlation to `Sale Price`.\n\n"
+Also noteworthy: houses with a more recent `Year Built` date are usually higher in `Overall Quality` which has stronger correlation to `Sale Price`.

-**3.** We suspect that between houses with similar `square footing` and `year built` to date, those with a more recent `Remodel` date may have had a higher `sale price`: **Correct**.\n"
+**3.** We suspect that between houses with similar `square footing` and `year built` to date, those with a more recent `Remodel` date may have had a higher `sale price`: **Correct**.
  - The correlation study on the **House Sale Price Study** supports that; there is a weak to moderate correlation between the two.
-Also noteworthy: there is a relationship between houses with a more recent `Remodel` date being higher in `Overall Quality`\n
+Also noteworthy: there is a relationship between houses with a more recent `Remodel` date being higher in `Overall Quality`.

-**4.** We suspect that between houses with similar `square footing`, those with higher `quality and condition` scores may have had a higher `sales price`: **Correct**.\n
+**4.** We suspect that between houses with similar `square footing`, those with higher `quality and condition` scores may have had a higher `sales price`: **Correct**.
  - The correlation study on the **House Sale Price Study** supports that; there is a strong correlation between the two variables.

 ### Page 5